-- F y kercise 📝 -

-1. ons that run husingssos of

-1. a) serving customers b) not serving customers

-c) disturbing customers d) none of the above

--, .,

-2. Examples of commercial domains include

-a) Schools, colleges, university and hostels b) Banks and ATMs

-c) Business parks, offices, shops and warehouses d) all of the above

--

-3. Examples of health hazards in a commercial place i

-a) Carcinogenic factors b) Corrosive

-c) Toxic d) all of the above

-4. The term "Industrial" implies that the business is as ssociated with the manufacturing of

-a) goods b) services

-c) appliances d) none of the above

-5. While reporting a hazard one must describe

-a) Nature and location of the hazard b) Who it was reported to

-c) What action was taken d) all of the above
+- F xercise 🕜 ---- 1. e term "Commercial" is applicable for organizations that run businesses of 1. a) serving customers b) not serving customers c) disturbing customers d) none of the above 2.
+Examples of commercial domains include a) Schools, colleges, university and hostels b) Banks and ATMs c) Business parks, offices, shops and warehouses d) all of the above 3.
+Examples of health hazards in a commercial place i nvolves a) Carcinogenic factors b) Corrosive c) Toxic d) all of the above 4 The term "Industrial" implies that the business is a ssociated with the manufacturing of a) goods b) services c) appliances d) none of the above 5.
+While reporting a hazard one must describe a) Nature and location of the hazard b) Who it was reported to c) What action was taken d) all of the above